Edujugon/PushNotification/readme.md

 ### Configuration

-The default configuration for all Push service providers is located in Config/config.php
+After publishing the configuration, all the Push service config details are located in config/pushnotification.php

 The default configuration parameters for **GCM** and **FCM** are :